Keynote Speakers

 Professor Shirley Ho

-President's Chair Professor in Communication Studies, Wee Kim Wee School of Communication and Information
+Professor, Wee Kim Wee School of Communication and Information, Nanyang Technological University

 Professor Shirley Ho is Associate Vice President (Humanities, Social Sciences & Research Communication) in the President’s Office at Nanyang Technological University (NTU), Singapore.
 She is also the President’s Chair Professor in Communication Studies in the Wee Kim Wee School of Communication and Information at NTU.
 Prof Ho is an elected fellow of the International Communication Association for her distinguished scholarly contributions to the field of communication.
 She is the recipient of the Hillier Krieghbaum Under-40 Award, conferred by the Association for Education in Journalism and Mass Communication for outstanding achievements in research, teaching, and public service.